 “Dad’s company, Science Applications International Corporation, addressed nationally important nuclear priorities for the federal government from day one and expanded IT technical service to the country and the private sector over its approaching five decades,” Mary Ann Beyster said.
 “He would be incredibly impressed by what we see here today: His investment in the future, along with others, has turned into a three-dimensional space where researchers can address critically important issues for this nation and the world.”

-The four-story building contains 13,200 square feet of labs, offices and conference rooms.
+The four-story building contains 13,200 square feet of laboratories, offices and conference rooms.
 Inside it:

 - The Glenn F. Knoll Nuclear Measurements Laboratory will commemorate a leader in the field of nuclear measurements and a beloved former nuclear engineering and radiological sciences (NERS) professor, department chair and interim dean of the college of engineering.
 Knoll earned his Ph.D. from the NERS department in 1963.
 Zhong He and David Wehe, both NERS professors, will build and test gamma ray cameras for detecting nuclear materials.

 - The Harold N. Cohn Conference Room will provide formal discussion space overlooking the reflecting pool given to the college by the class of 1947, of which Cohn was a member.
 He received his bachelor’s degree in aeronautical engineering that year.

 - The John S. King Student Collaboratory will serve as an informal space for students to work together and discuss ideas with one another and with faculty.
 Back when the Ford Nuclear Reactor was new, King led the effort to set up a world-class research program for the study of material structures using neutrons produced in the reactor.
 King earned a bachelor’s degree in political science at Princeton, followed at U-M by a second bachelor’s in engineering in 1948 and then master’s and doctoral degrees, respectively, in 1949 and 1953.